All About Ultra Violet Testers

 Q: how do I see below the surface, e.g. to see an original drawing underneath a painting?

 A: there are now a few ways of doing this, but none involve a simple UV light.
-For instance, by examining the fluorescence caused by x-rays rather than UV rays (XRF, x-ray fluorescence), or by using very specific wavelengths (colours) and analysing how it is reflected.
+For instance, by examining the fluorescence caused by x-rays rather than UV rays (XRF, x-ray fluorescence), or by analysing how specific wavelengths (colours) are reflected.

 TECHNICAL EXPLANATION OF UV LIGHT